iterorganization/Waveform-Editor/docs/source/training/training.rst

 In this section you will learn how to use the plasma shape editor.
 For this section it is required to have installed the :ref:`dependencies for the Plasma Shape Editor <shape_editor_install>`.
+Detailed information about the plasma shape editor can be found in :ref:`the documentation <plasma_shape_editor>`.
+If you are on SDCC, ensure the following modules are loaded, which are required to run NICE.

 Exercise 6a: Setting up NICE
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^